ArVdC/TimeManager/README.md

 Using the permissions, you can permit players to choose the display and/or the world argument or neither of the two.

-Display argument can be : 'msg', 'title' or 'actionbar'.
+Display argument can be: 'msg', 'title' or 'actionbar'.

 Nether and the End worlds could have a specific message.